North Carolina — Blue Ridge Parkway mountain mist

 How many continuing education hours are required for renewal?

-Licensees must complete 12 hours of continuing education annually.
-At least 6 of these hours must be 'live' or traditional style (direct interaction).
+North Carolina requires 12 hours of continuing education annually.
+At least 6 of these hours must be obtained through live, interactive courses.

-Can I work while my application is pending?
+Can I practice while my application is pending?

 Board Info